Erlang Shen: Fengshen Yanyi

+The Seven Monsters of Meishan are the main adversaries of Yan Jian and were summoned from their home on Mount Mei to help defend Mengjin Pass on behalf of the Shang dynasty against the advancing Zhou army.
+With their formidable magical powers and demonic abilities, they inflict heavy losses on the Zhou forces, defeating several of its generals.
+Because they are highly cultivated demons, ordinary weapons often fail to kill them permanently.
+However, Yang Jian's third eye, known as the "Eye of Heaven", allows him to see through their disguises and perceive their true forms.
+He then systematically defeats them by exploiting the natural weaknesses of their original animal forms.

 Journey to the West

 Erlang makes an appearance near the start of the classic Journey to the West by Wu Cheng'en.
 Erlang, who is titled as being either True Lord or Illustrious Sage, is the nephew of the Jade Emperor.
 Erlang made his first appearance when he had been ordered by the Jade Emperor (in which Erlang was also with his seven elite sages whom he called his brothers) to subdue Sun Wukong, who was to be punished for his havoc in heaven.

-Throughout the course of Erlang's duel between Sun Wukong, Erlang had been the stronger adversary though Sun Wukong always managed to stay ahead and at times get the better of Erlang thanks to his quick wits.
-After many transformations that were performed in their duel (Sun Wukong fleeing as a fish; Erlang and Sun Wukong becoming larger birds, and so forth), near the conclusion of the battle, he managed to see through Sun Wukong's disguise (as a temple) using his third eye.
-He eventually defeated Wukong through teamwork with several other gods; Laozi personally had dropped his refined golden ring that had hit Sun Wukong on the head, giving Erlang a chance to bring him down, and Erlang's dog bit him in the leg.
-After Sun Wukong had been captured (to which Sun Wukong retorts that they are cowards for attacking from behind), he and his heavenly soldiers would burn random areas of Mount Huaguo.
-Erlang is seen again far later in the novel when he assists Sun Wukong through chance by fighting against a certain ancient Dragon King and his villainous son-in-law, a nine-headed demon.
+Throughout the course of Erlang's duel between Sun Wukong, it was proven that they are equally matched.
+After many transformations that were performed in their duel (Sun Wukong fleeing as a fish; Erlang and Sun Wukong becoming larger birds, and so forth), near the conclusion of the battle, he managed to see through Sun Wukong's disguise (as a temple) using his third eye and with the assistance of another God.
+It should be noted, however, that Wukong fleeing was for his monkeys' safety.
+Erlang eventually captured Wukong through teamwork with several other gods; Laozi personally had dropped his refined golden ring that had hit Sun Wukong on the head, giving Erlang a chance to bring him down, and Erlang's dog bit him in the leg.
+After Sun Wukong had been captured (to which Sun Wukong retorts that they are cowards for attacking from behind), he and his heavenly soldiers would burn areas of Mount Huaguo.
+Erlang is seen again far later in the novel when he assists Sun Wukong and Zhu Bajie through chance by fighting against an ancient Dragon King and his villainous son-in-law, a nine-headed bird demon.
+Wukong also mentions being sworn brothers with Erlang Shen.
+Erlang has six other sworn brothers known as the Six Sages of Meishan from Plum Mountain (Meishan).